NithinJakrebet/cse478ec/README.md

 # Homework #X: UFC Visualization with D3 Transitions and Linked Views

-## **Overview:**
-For this  assignment, you will create an interactive, multi-view visualization using D3.js to analyze a large UFC dataset.
-You will produce three linked visualizations that allow users to explore fight trends over time, investigate the distribution of selected attributes, and drill down into finer-grained categorizations through brushing and lasso selection

-**Important Notes:**
-- Your final visualization must demonstrate clear and thoughtful design, with axes, legends, and labels that update dynamically.
-- **No starter code provided.** You will write everything from scratch.
-- Cheating or using AI-generated code is not allowed.

-**Dataset**
-You will use the provided `ufc.csv` dataset.
-This is a subset of the dataset [ufc-master.csv](https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv)

-The data includes attributes such as:
-- **Date** (fight event date)
-- **Fighter attributes:** RedOdds, BlueOdds, RedAge, BlueAge, RedHeightCms, RedReachCms, and so forth
-- **Categorical attributes:** Finish method (e.g., KO/TKO, Submission, Decision), WeightClass, Country, Gender, Location, TitleBout (True/False)
-- **Quantitative attributes:** Odds, heights, weights, ages, etc.

-You may assume that the dataset is located at `data/ufc-master.csv`
-- You must support switching to hidden test datasets ("Test1" and "Test2") as well, located at `/data/Test1.csv` and `/data/Test2.csv`.
-- Your code should dynamically parse the datasets.
-- Ensure that changing attributes or datasets do not break your visualization.

-## Step 0: Set-Up

-1. Create `index.html`, `styles.css`, and `main.js`.
-2. Add a title: **"UFC Fights Visualization"**.
-3. Include your name and school email

-## Step 1: Control Panel & Dataset Loading

-Create a control panel (positioned at the top or side of the page) containing:

-1. **Dataset Selector:** A `<select>` to choose from `ufc-master.csv`, `Test1`, and `Test2`.
-When the dataset changes, you must re-load the data and update all dropdowns and charts accordingly.
-2. **Time Aggregation Attribute:** A dropdown to specify how to group fights over time for the first visualization.
-3. **Stacked Category Attribute:** A dropdown to choose which categorical attribute to use for a stacked area or stacked bar chart.
-This will define the segments in the stacked chart.
-4. **Distribution Attribute (Beeswarm Plot):** A dropdown for choosing a quantitative attribute to display in a **beeswarm plot**.
-This attribute will determine the axis position of points.
-5. **Color Attribute (Beeswarm Plot):** A dropdown to choose a categorical attribute to color the beeswarm points.
-6. **Detail Attribute (Grouped Bar Chart):** A dropdown for selecting which categorical attribute to show in the grouped bar chart that summarizes the selected fights from the beeswarm.

-The control panel should be well-labeled and styled.
-When the user picks new attributes, update the visualizations accordingly with smooth transitions.

-## Step 2: Stacked Chart Over Time

-Implement a **stacked area chart** or **stacked bar chart** that shows the number of fights over time, segmented by the chosen Stacked Category Attribute.
-For example, if the user chooses "Finish" as the attribute, each segment in the stack represents a finish type, and the total height shows total fights per time unit.

-- The x-axis: Time (based on the selected time aggregation, e.g. monthly or quarterly bins).
-- The y-axis: Count of fights.
-- A legend should show the color-keyed categories.
-- Implement a **brush** on this chart: the user can click and drag over the time axis to highlight a subset of time periods.
-This brushed selection will filter which fights are displayed in the other views (beeswarm and grouped bar chart).

-When the user changes the stacked category or dataset, update the stacks with a transition.

-## Step 3: Beeswarm Plot of Selected Subset

-Below or beside the stacked chart, create a **beeswarm plot** that shows the distribution of the selected Distribution Attribute for the fights within the currently brushed time range.
-If no brush is active, the beeswarm shows all fights.

-- The beeswarm plot’s x-axis will represent the chosen quantitative attribute (Distribution Attribute).
-- Each point corresponds to one fight, and is colored by the chosen Color Attribute (categorical).
-- Include a small legend or color key for the beeswarm categories.

-Implement a **lasso tool** on the beeswarm plot:

-- The user can click-drag to lasso a subset of points.
-- Highlight selected points and de-emphasize others.
-- Clicking without dragging resets the selection (no points selected).

-Whenever the brushed time range changes on the stacked chart, the beeswarm updates to show only those fights in that time subset.
-Animate point transitions if the attribute changes (e.g., points move horizontally if the Distribution Attribute changes).

-### Step 4: Grouped Bar Chart of Lassoed Points

-When the user lassos points in the beeswarm, create or update a **grouped bar chart** that summarizes the selected points by the chosen Detail Attribute (categorical).
-For example, if Detail Attribute = WeightClass, each bar group represents a category (e.g., Featherweight, Lightweight, etc.), and the height represents the count of selected points in that category.

-- If no points are selected, the grouped bar chart should show no bars (or animate them to zero).
-- If points become selected, animate the bars growing from zero to their appropriate height.
-- When attributes change or the selection changes, update the bars smoothly.

-## Step 5: Staged Transitions and Clearing States

-- When attributes or datasets change:
-  - Animate the stacked chart.
-  - Animate beeswarm points to new positions if Distribution Attribute changes.
-  - Clear or update the grouped bar chart accordingly.
-- When the brush on the stacked chart changes the time range, smoothly update the beeswarm points (add/remove points, or move them).
-- When the lasso selection changes, animate the grouped bar chart to show/hide bars.

-## Grading and Submission
-- We will test using the provided `ufc.csv` and hidden test datasets.
-- Submit `index.html`, `styles.css`, `script.js`, and `ufc.csv`.
-Include instructions for any special server needs.

-Points (Approximate):
-- Control panel & dataset loading: 2 points
-- Stacked chart & brushing: 3 points
-- Beeswarm plot & attribute changes: 3 points
-- Lasso and linked grouped bar chart: 2 points
-- Staged transitions & design quality: ~1 points

-**Total (without extra credit):** 11 points
+## Overview

+In this assignment, you will build an interactive, multi-view visualization using D3.js to explore a UFC dataset.
+You will create three linked visualizations:

+1. A stacked chart over time to understand fight trends.
+2. A beeswarm plot to show the distribution of selected attributes.
+3. A grouped bar chart that summarizes subsets selected via lassoing points in the beeswarm.

+You will implement controls, brushing, lassoing, transitions, and dynamic updates as the user interacts with the interface.

+**Important:**
+- Write all code from scratch (no starter code).
+- Must use D3 joins, transitions, and dynamic updates.
+- No cheating or using AI-generated code.

+## Data
+The dataset is `ufc.csv` located at `data/ufc.csv` (a subset of [ufc-master.csv](https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv).
+Support switching to hidden test datasets (`Test1.csv` and `Test2.csv`) as well.

+Contains date, fighter attributes (odds, age, height, reach), categorical attributes (finish method, weight class, country, etc.), and more.

+You will also add options for `Test1.csv` and `Test2.csv`, located at `data/Test1.csv` and `data/Test2.csv`  (which we will provide during grading).
+Your code should handle them gracefully.

+## Step-by-Step Requirements

+### Step 0: Setup

+- Create `index.html`, `styles.css`, `main.js`.
+- Add a title: "UFC Fights Visualization".
+- Include your name and email.

+### Step 1: Control Panel

+Create a control panel with the following selects:

+- **Dataset Selector:** Choose `ufc.csv`, `Test1`, `Test2`.
+- **Time Aggregation:** How to group fights over time (e.g., by month or quarter).
+- **Stacked Category Attribute:** A categorical attribute to segment the stacked chart.
+- **Distribution Attribute (Beeswarm):** A quantitative attribute for the beeswarm’s x-axis.
+- **Color Attribute (Beeswarm):** A categorical attribute that colors the beeswarm points.
+- **Detail Attribute (Grouped Bar):** A categorical attribute to summarize lassoed points.

+When any control changes, update the visualizations accordingly.

+### Step 2: Stacked Chart Over Time

+- Implement a stacked area or bar chart showing the count of fights over time.
+- Segments represent categories chosen by the Stacked Category Attribute.
+- Add a brush so the user can select a time range.
+This filters the data shown in the beeswarm and grouped bar chart.

+When dataset or category changes, animate the stacked chart’s transitions.

+### Step 3: Beeswarm Plot

+- The beeswarm plot shows the distribution of the chosen Distribution Attribute for the currently brushed time range.
+- Color the points by the selected Color Attribute.
+- If no brush is active, show all fights.
+- Update and animate points when attributes change.

+### Step 4: Lasso & Grouped Bar Chart

+- Implement a lasso on the beeswarm plot to select points.
+- Selected points are highlighted, others de-emphasized.
+- When points are selected, draw a grouped bar chart summarizing them by the chosen Detail Attribute.
+- If no selection, show no bars (or animate bars to zero).

+### Step 5: Transitions & Updates

+- On attribute or dataset changes, animate the stacked chart and beeswarm points.
+- On brushing changes, update the beeswarm points smoothly.
+- On lasso changes, animate the grouped bar chart.

+## Grading & Submission

+- Submit `index.html`, `styles.css`, `main.js`, and `ufc.csv`.
+- We will test with `ufc.csv` and hidden test sets.
+- Points (approximate):
+  - Control panel & dataset loading: 2 pts
+  - Stacked chart & brushing: 3 pts
+  - Beeswarm & attribute changes: 3 pts
+  - Lasso & grouped bar: 2 pts
+  - Design & transitions: 1 pt
+**Total: 11 points**